pauloddr/articles/fighting-game-in-javascript.md

 # Fighting Game in Javascript

-This is a document for sharing notes and thoughts about a fighting game I am developing.
+This is a document for sharing notes and thoughts about a fighting game I am currently developing.

 ## Premises